SymfonyCasts/design-patterns/sfcasts/strategy-benefits.md

 While we're here, let's create two other types of armor.
 The first is a `LeatherArmorType`.
 I'll paste in the logic: it absorbs 20% of the damage.

-And *then*, create the cool `IceBlockType`: a little something for our magic folk.
+And *then* create the cool `IceBlockType`: a little something for our magic folk.
 I'll paste that logic in as well.
 This will absorb two eight-sided dice rolls added together.